Revise0592/grained/README.md

 | `UPLOAD_DIR` | `/data/uploads` | Scan and thumbnail storage inside the container |
 | `AUTH_PASSWORD` | *(unset)* | Password for the login screen — omit to disable auth |
 | `SESSION_SECRET` | *(unset)* | Secret for signing session tokens — set a random string when using auth |

-Both data paths default to `/data` inside the container, persisted by the `grained_data` named volume.
-Your archive never leaves your machine.

 ---